Sque-ak/Video-Manager-Studio-Classic/README.md

 - 4. To finish the plan.
 10%
 ```
 <br /> <br />
-I want to output the real time video to window through rtsp-url.
+I want to output more window with cameras.

 ###
 ***